Wesleyan-Media-Project/entity_linking_2022/README.md

 While this repo applies the trained entity linker to the 2022 US elections ads, you can also apply our entity linker to analyze your own political ad text datasets to identify which people of interest are mentioned in ads.
 This entity linker is especially helpful if you have a large amount of ad text data and you do not want to waste time counting how many times a political figure is mentioned within these ads.
 You can follow the setup instructions below to apply the entity linker to your own data.

 There are separate folders for running the entity linker on Facebook and Google data.
-For both Facebook and Google, the scripts need to be run in the order of (1) Knowledge Base, (2) Training, and (3) Inference.
-The repo provides reusable code for these three tasks:
+For both Facebook and Google, the scripts need to be run in the order of the three tasks: (1) constructing a knowledge base of political entities, (2) training the entity linking model, and (3) making inferences with the trained model.
+The repo provides reusable code for these three tasks.
+In more detail:

 1. **Construct Knowledge Base of Political Entities**